AndrewSepic/netlist-visualizer-validator/README.md

 4. Access the application at [http://localhost:5173](http://localhost:5173)

 ## Users
-To simplify user management & authentication for Demo purposes, 3 users are automatically generated in the database on a fresh project start (`docker-compose up`).
+To simplify user management & authentication for Demo purposes, 3 users are automatically generated in the database on a fresh project start.
 The users are loaded into the front end when the app builds and you may toggle users via a select element in the top right.

 ## Runtime
 The application runs on Node.js 20 (LTS) and is fully containerized via Docker.